 What's in our name?

-In a field of relatively new science that is still evolving, very few companies are active.
+In a field of relatively new science that is still evolving, very few companies are active in the ILC space.

 - Discovered just over 10 years ago, this is a relatively new area of biology

 - They represent a discreet arm of the innate immune system